-B.C.'s Curriculum Structure
+BC's Curriculum Structure

-B.C.'s curriculum has been designed with three common components; a) Core Competencies, b) Big Ideas, and c) Learning Standards.
+BC's curriculum has been designed with common components: Core Competencies, Big Ideas, and Learning Standards.

-A. Core Competencies
+Core Competencies

 Core Competencies are foundational to the curriculum structure and underpin all areas of learning.
 They are directly related to the educated citizen and, as such, are what we value for all students in the system.
 There are three categories of Core Competencies: